Frequently Asked Questions

-- At this time, we are not accepting volunteers or student interns.
+- At this time, we are not accepting volunteers.
 We sincerely appreciate your interest in our mission and ask that you join us in raising awareness about the Cohen Clinic.
 Please help us to spread the word on Facebook and Twitter, and let your loved ones know about the services that we provide for veterans and military families.

 - Yes!
 Private philanthropy allows us to provide quality care to our veterans and military families.
 Find out how you can support our work.